smcgdub/MS4_In_Safe_Hands/README.md

 #### **2. - Contact Us Page & Registered User Messages** ####

-* One of the pass criteria for this project was to: "Create at least 1 form with validation that will allow users to create records in the database (In addition ot the authentication mechanism").
+* One of the pass criteria for this project was to:<br>

+"Create at least 1 form with validation that will allow users to create records in the database (In addition ot the authentication mechanism").
 * The feature i have chosen to meet this requirement is a priority messaging service.
 One of the main goals of any e-commerce site is to get as many people as possible signed up and spending money.
 A site should always be pushing for users to sign up and register, even if they don't buy something on the first visit (They could be on the site to use the covid numbers feature listed above) because it still allows the site owner to build their user database and email market to these registered users at a later date.
 * If an unregistered user logs onto the site and navigates to the contact us page, they will see the company contact details as you would normally expect, below that they will see a message explaining about the registered users priority messages function and also a link for customers to sign up or log in (screenshot below)